Information about how to get ESFA funding for post-16 education and training.

 In support of local authorities’ statutory duty to secure provision in an area, we will consider their requests to fill a gap in provision.
-Where these gaps cannot be filled through negotiation with good existing providers they are put out to tender through open competition and advertised through the EFA e-bulletin and on ‘Contracts Finder’, the government’s site for advertising its contract opportunities.
+Where evidenced gaps cannot be filled through negotiation with good existing providers they are put out to tender through open competition and advertised through ESFA’s e-bulletin and on ‘Contracts Finder’, the government’s site for advertising its contract opportunities.

 Local authorities may submit a case regarding a gap in provision at any point in the year.
 Cases should be made using a standard template:

-We will apply standard criteria to ensure that the gap is well evidenced prior to securing additional places.
+We will apply standard criteria to ensure the gap is well evidenced prior to securing additional places.

 We may seek to replace provision lost through a market failure or forced exit by government intervention or a voluntary exit created by a provider’s own business decision.

 Subject to circumstances we may negotiate with local providers about replacing provision.
 Where replacement provision cannot be secured through an appropriate existing provider(s) it will normally be put out to tender through open competition and advertised through ESFA’s e-bulletin and on Contracts Finder.

-Where the need to secure alternative provision for existing students is urgent, EFA may elect to make a single tender award in line with its internal scheme of delegation.
+Where the need to secure alternative provision for existing students is urgent, ESFA may elect to make a single tender award in line with its internal scheme of delegation.

 New high-quality provision